Scalade

 - Mobile, as far as I've played so far, tends to be much more about managing which suit is trumps.
 You might be willing to sacrifice control of a ladder to get a trump suit for the latter half of the hand that you can cash in on.
 Hands tend to go the final tricks more often, as changing trumps means it's harder to save up trumps and one player win the last N tricks by playing out at the end.
 It's harder to keep track of cards left in play as you can't focus so much on one suit.
 Most hands, even when poor, you feel like you have something you might do to benefit yourself in a positive way (rather than a limit-your-opponent kind of way).

-I've not tried Retromobile yet, but my suspicion is that may be too brainburnery for the benefit.
+I haven't tried much Retromobile yet, but my suspicion is that may be too brainburnery for the benefit.
 It probably feels fairly like Mobile Scalade, but with an additional layer of calculation, which for now I'm not convinced will add much.
+It definitely feels similar at a first pass, but the retro layer means that a couple of significant tactics end up working quite differently.

 As far as holding bonuses go, I like to play uncapped.
 It certainly has higher variance, and a game can easily get out of reach if someone gets a very good run, but I really like the sense of 'momentum' that builds up when players start stacking bonuses.
 In practice I find there's often not huge amounts you can do to push ladders away from holders, but you certainly can do some things / limit the ladder height, which help, and I think that this adds an interesting dimension to the game.